Loading

 National Interpreter Symbol

 The National Interpreter Symbol is a national public information symbol.
-The symbol lets people know that they can ask for language assistance when using government and other services.
-See National Interpreter Symbol.
+This image lets you know that they can ask for language help when you are using government and other services.
+Learn more about the National Interpreter Symbol.

 Australian Government Language Services Guidelines

-NAATI, Australia’s national standards and certifying authority for translators & interpreters, is a not-for-profit company limited by guarantee.
-They are jointly owned by the Australian, state and territory governments and incorporated under the Corporations Act 2001.
+National Accreditation Authority for Translators and Interpreters (NAATI) is Australia’s national standards and certifying authority for translators and interpreters.
+It is a not-for-profit company.
+NAATI is owned by Australian state and territory governments.
+It is incorporated under the Corporations Act 2001.

 NAATI's role is to set and maintain high national standards in translating and interpreting services.
-They ensure there is a supply of appropriately credentialed translating and interpreting professionals responsive to the changing needs and demography of Australia's culturally and linguistically diverse communities.
-See NAATI.
+This ensures translating and interpreting professionals are appropriately credentialed.
+NAATI responds to the changing needs of Australia's linguistically diverse communities.
+Learn more about NAATI.